Arabs in Aspic

 Arabs in Aspic, at times also Arabs in Aspic II, is a progressive rock band formed in 1997.
-They are considered an institution of Norwegian retro-prog.
+They are considered one of Norway's "leading retro-prog bands."

 History

-Formed in 1997 as a Black Sabbath cover band, Arabs in Aspic did not have a consistent name in their initial days of producing music.
-Lead guitarist and vocalist Jostein Smeby played with Tommy Ingebrigtsen, who contributed as a rhythm guitarist and theremin player in various cover bands with a focus on the metal genre.
-The formation of the band included Hammond organ player Magnar Krutvik and two brothers, Eskil and Terje Nyhus, acting as drummer and bassist respectively.
-Ingebrigten's recognition as a ski jumping world champion, coupled with the other members' passion for the sport, earned them the title of being a "ski jumping band";a attribution the partners later worked to dismiss.
+Arabs in Aspic formed in 1997 as a Black Sabbath cover band and included lead guitarist and vocalist Jostein Smeby, Tommy Ingebrigtsen (rhythm guitarist and theremin player), Hammond organ player Magnar Krutvik, and brothers Eskil and Terje Nyhus, acting as drummer and bassist respectively.

+Ingebrigten's recognition as a ski jumping world champion, coupled with the other members' passion for the sport, earned them the title of being a "ski jumping band" - an attribution the band later worked to dismiss.

-Initially performing under different monikers, Arabs of Aspic took their name from the King Crimson album Larks' Tongues in Aspic, out of reverence for the record.
+Arabs of Aspic took their name from the King Crimson album Larks' Tongues in Aspic, out of reverence for the record.
 A book on the topic of cricket entitled Arabs in Aspic was then found by chance on eBay, and the name was assumed for the band.

-We thought it was such a surreal title that we just had to steal it.
-The title as a bandname also suited our vulgar sound at that time.